Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 The more you watch, the more you start to realize its similarities with the current world scenario, which isn't far away from becoming one of its episodes.
 Although I will recommend you to watch this gem of a show from start to finish, not missing a single episode, not everyone has the time to binge through everything.

-With that in mind, I listed some of the best episodes of Black Mirror nobody should miss out on.
+With that in mind, I listed some of the best episodes of Black Mirror everyone should check out.

 Best Episodes of Black Mirror